-The leading cause of death in men with PC not dying of the disease itself is CVD (7).
-Initial reports describing this potential link emerged more than a decade ago and led to an advisory statement from the American Heart Association, American Cancer Society, and American Urological Association in 2010 (8).
-Subsequently, the FDA and Health Canada updated the safety warning label on gonadotropin releasing hormone (GnRH) agonist products to include the risk of CVD (9) (10).
+The leading cause of death in men with PCa not dying of the disease itself is CVD.7 Initial reports describing this potential link emerged more than a decade ago and led to an advisory statement from the American Heart Association, American Cancer Society, and American Urological Association in 2010.8 Subsequently, the U.S. Food and Drug Administration and Health Canada updated the safety warning label on GnRH agonist products to include the risk of CVD.^{9,10} The product monograph for firmagon also suggests screening and intervention for CVD.

-Large observational cohort studies describe a strong link between ADT and CVD, including coronary heart disease, MI and sudden cardiac death (11) (12) (13) (14) (15).
-However, ad hoc analyses from randomized control trials (RCTs) in the RT literature have failed to consistently demonstrate this association (16) (17) (18) (19).
-Several meta-analyses have attempted to address these discrepant findings.
-Zhao et al. performed a meta-analysis of population based observational studies addressing the association of cardiovascular morbidity or mortality with use of ADT in over 119,000 PC patients (20).
-The authors concluded that use of ADT was associated with a significant risk of cardiovascular mortality (hazard ratio (HR) 1.17; 95% confidence interval (CI): 1.04-1.32; p= 0.01).
-Another meta-analysis that included 8 observational studies found a 38% increase in nonfatal CVD for men treated with a GnRH agonist compared to those without (relative risk (RR) 1.38, 95% CI: 1.29-1.48) (21).
-In contrast, Nguyen et al. found no association between use of a GnRH agonist and cardiovascular death in a pooled analysis of eight RCTs that included over 4000 men (22).
-The authors concluded that use of ADT lowers prostate-cancer specific and all-cause mortality without increasing risk of cardiovascular death.
+Large, observational cohort studies describe a strong link between ADT and CVD, including CAD, MI, and sudden cardiac death.11-15 However, ad-hoc analyses from randomized control trials (RCTs) in the RT literature have failed to consistently demonstrate this association.16-19 Several metaanalyses have attempted to address these discrepant findings.
+Zhao et al performed a meta-analysis of population-based, observational studies addressing the association of cardiovascular morbidity or mortality with use of ADT in over 119 000 PCa patients.20 The authors concluded that use of ADT was associated with a significant risk of cardiovascular mortality (hazard ratio [HR] 1.17, 95% confidence interval [CI] 1.04-1.32, p= 0.01).
+Another meta-analysis that included eight observational studies found a 38% increase in nonfatal CVD for men treated with a GnRH agonist compared to those without (relative risk [RR] 1.38, 95% CI 1.29-1.48).21 In contrast, Nguyen et al found no association between use of a GnRH agonist and cardiovascular death in a pooled analysis of eight RCTs that included over 4000 men.22 The authors concluded that use of ADT lowers prostate cancerspecific and all-cause mortality without increasing risk of cardiovascular death.

-There appears to be discrepancy between results of population-based observational studies compared to those of RCTs from the RT literature on the association between ADT use and CVD.
-It is plausible that there are confounding factors not accounted for in database studies which may contribute to the higher CV event rates that were not in general observed in RCTs.
-On the other hand, the RCTs were not designed with MACE as a primary outcome measure, and therefore would likely be underpowered to detect a difference given the low event rate.
-It is also important to note that the RCT data does not stratify results based on CVD history in individual patients, and therefore the conclusions need to be interpreted with caution.
-Overall, the large population-based observational data provides sufficient evidence to suggest a link between use of ADT and CVD.
+There appears to be discrepancy between results of population-based, observational studies compared to those of RCTs from the RT literature on the association between ADT use and CVD.
+It is plausible that there are confounding factors not accounted for in database studies that may contribute to the higher CV event rates that were not, in general, observed in RCTs.
+On the other hand, the RCTs were not designed with MACE as a primary outcome measure, and therefore, would likely be underpowered to detect a difference given the low event rate.
+It is also important to note that the RCT data does not stratify results based on CVD history in individual patients, and therefore, the conclusions need to be interpreted with caution.
+Overall, the large, population-based, observational data provides sufficient evidence to suggest a link between use of ADT and CVD.